 Anthropologically, our sense of smell is said to go back to our prehistoric ancestors who used it as a tool to avoid poisonous plants or sense danger from the smell of a wild animal, which is also something that helps us modern folk be able to tell if food has gone bad or if there is a gas leak, as some common examples.

 However, it also plays a key role in memory recreation, almost as if we are literally re-experiencing something from our pasts.
-Although science has preached that smell is one of the strongest evokers of the past, new research studies have shown that scents from the
+Although science has preached that smell is one of the strongest evokers of the past, new research studies have shown that scents from the past, stay in the dormant parts of our long-term memory, till they are triggered.

 Our Aromatically Emotional Brain